-For dates and times we meet as a class, as a team or by individual appointment, in case we can't use Haley Center for unexpected reasons, our "just in case" meeting location will be at the new student union, the building directly next to Haley.
-Meet on second floor near the help desk area which is next to the really old Aubie costume).
+For dates and times we meet as a class, in case we can't use Haley Center for unexpected reasons, our "just in case" meeting location will be at the new student union, the building directly next to Haley. next to the really old Aubie costume).
 Many tables and sitting areas are there along with a few standing computers.
 This area should suffice as a contingency location when/if Haley is inaccessible.
 This is only to be used if we can't meet in Haley for some unexpected reason.

 In addition to the times we meet for class, I may (time allowing) see you at your service learning site once or twice to observe and possibly briefly talk.
-It will be a surprise visit--not planned.
-All missed class sessions must be made up as soon after a missed session/appointment as possible.
-If there are problems then we'll need to schedule and hold an appoint to help solve the problem but this appointment will not count toward fulfillment of the formal class meetings.
+It will be a surprise visit.